 Weekly Mood Chart Worksheet

-Many clients seek therapy because they struggle to regulate their mood.
-They go through mood swings, and feel stressed easily.
-People who struggle with managing their mood can feel overwhelmed often, and the feeling makes it hard to understand and manage their moods throughout the week.
+Many clients seek therapy because they struggle with regulating their moods.
+They go through mood swings that may cause them to easily feel stressed.
+People who struggle with managing their moods can often feel overwhelmed, which makes it difficult for them to understand and manage what they are feeling throughout the week.

-A weekly mood chart is a great tool to track the progress of a client’s mood regulation exercises.
-With weekly mood charts, the client is able to record any successful or unsuccessful attempts of managing their mood and emotions.
+A weekly mood chart is a great tool to track a client’s mood and the progress they are making with their mood regulation skills.
+With weekly mood charts, the client can record any successful or unsuccessful attempts of managing their mood and emotions.

-It is very helpful for helping the client identify their triggers and ability to utilize coping strategies.
-It can also help both the client and the therapist identify patterns of mood swings that can help with making healthy lifestyle changes.
+Mood charts help the client identify their triggers and track their ability to utilize coping skills in moments of high stress.
+They can also help both the client and the therapist identify patterns that may contribute to mood swings, which can help with making healthy lifestyle changes.

 About This Worksheet

 This is the Weekly Mood Chart worksheet.
-Reviewing a mood chart weekly with a client is very helpful for tracking moods, thoughts, and triggers.
-It also helps both the client and therapist identify areas of strength and needs for improvement.
+Reviewing a mood chart weekly with a client who is struggling with mood swings is very helpful for tracking thoughts and triggers that may be contributing to their changes in mood.
+It also helps both the client and therapist pinpoint areas of strength, along with needs for improvement.

-This weekly mood chart has 6 key components to help identify causes and reasons for mood swings.
-With these 6 components, both the client and therapist can develop an understanding of the patterns that can be causing the mood swings.
-They are also helpful for tracking progress and identifying healthy coping strategies.
+On this weekly mood chart, the client is asked to track 6 key components of their mood swings.
+This helps with identifying reasons for mood swings and what helps in managing them.
+With these 6 components, both the client and therapist can develop an understanding of the client’s patterns and stressors outside of sessions.
+They are also helpful with tracking progress and identifying healthy coping skills.

-This worksheet is assigned as a homework assignment.
-It works well with adolescents and adults who are struggling with anxiety, depression, mood and anger issues.
+The Weekly Mood Chart worksheet is used as a homework assignment.
+It works well with adolescents and adults who are struggling with anxiety, depression, mood swings, and anger issues.

-Before assigning the worksheet, review its contents and the goal of using the worksheet with the client.
-This will ensure they understand each section of the mood chart before using it for the week.
+Before assigning it as homework, review the worksheet’s contents and purpose with the client.
+This will ensure that they understand each section of the mood chart before completing it during the week.